Delicious Golden Sweet Cornbread is perfect alongside any meal. An easy sweeter spin on a southern classic.

 - 1/2 c sour cream

-- Add the both types of cornmeal, flour, sugar, salt, and baking soda to a mixing bowl to blend.
+- Preheat the oven to 375 degrees.
+Whisk the cornmeal, flour, sugar, salt, and baking soda in a mixing bowl to blend.
 Follow by adding the eggs, milk, melted butter, and sour cream.
 Beat until smooth.

-- Melt the 2 tbsp of butter in a cast iron skillet.
-Pour the batter into the skillet and bake in a preheated oven at 375 degrees for 25 minutes.
+- Melt the 2 tbsp of butter in a cast-iron skillet.
+Pour the batter into the skillet and bake for 25-30 minutes.
+Serve with lots of butter and honey.